mojotrollz/mojo_client/README.md

     ./pseuwow

 The model viewer is strictly a debugging tool.
 It is not user friendly.
-The viewer expects to find MPQ files in ./Data and uses only textures from MPQ files.
-Models have to be extracted to be viewed.
+The viewer expects to find MPQ files in ./Data and uses models and textures from MPQ files.
 The viewer cannot browse MPQ files.